-AEDs are not currently required First Aid equipment for almost any business under current Australian law, however the 2018 Government review of Work health and Safety laws is currently open for public consultation, with the Federal Government asking for input from everyone, no matter what role you are in, your industry or business size, this is a great opportunity for all Australians to make a difference (and save lives) by making AED supplies mandatory for all workplaces.
+AEDs aren’t currently required First Aid equipment for most businesses under current Australian law.
+However, the 2018 Government review of Work Health and Safety laws is currently open for public consultation, with the Federal Government asking for input from everyone.
+No matter what role you’re in, your industry or business size, this is a great opportunity for all Australians to make a difference (and save lives) by making AED supplies mandatory for all workplaces.

 The WHS Act states that one of its aims is to “protect the health and safety of workers and other people by eliminating or minimising risks arising from work or workplaces” and to assist “businesses and workers to achieve a healthier and safer working environment”.
-The current Code of Practice only state AEDs are “a useful addition for workplaces where there is a risk of electrocution or where there are large numbers of members of the public” but does not go so far as to make them a requirement for such workplaces.
+The current Code of Practice only states that AEDs are “a useful addition for workplaces where there is a risk of electrocution or where there are large numbers of members of the public” but doesn’t go so far as to make them a requirement for such workplaces.

-If you would like to see more AEDs in workplaces where SCA is a risk, or in workplaces where large numbers of members of the public are present, now is you chance – visit the government website below to make your concerns heard: engage.swa.gov.au/review-consultation
+If you’d like to see more AEDs in workplaces where SCA is a risk, or in workplaces where large numbers of members of the public are present, now is you chance — visit this government website to make your concerns heard.

 For more information on calling for increased mandatory AEDs in Australia, visit the “Australian Hearts” website at: www.australianhearts.com

 Every year more than seven million people globally suffer from a Sudden Cardiac Arrest (SCA) with little to no warning.
 Of this, only 5% to 10% survive, which means that every organisation should have Automated External Defibrillator (AED) supplies in the workplace.

 Sudden cardiac arrest is when the heart enters a chaotic rhythm and usually results from a disturbance in your heart that disrupts its pumping action, stopping the blood flow to the rest of your body.